 Preprints of papers in press or submitted by members of the Applied Climate Dynamics Group are available upon request and will be fulfilled on a case-by-case basis.
 Please email Dr. Jason Furtado for requests.

-Authors with an asterisk (*) next to their names are graduate students and post-docs of the Applied Climate Dynamics Research Group.
+Authors with an asterisk (*) next to their names are undergraduate or graduate student authors.
+Authors in bold are members of the Applied Climate Dynamics Research Group.

 Share this page: